domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Self-immerse in culture.

-Attempt to emenate heartfelt love in every action.
+Attempt to emanate heartfelt love in every action.

 Don't strive to be an attractive human; strive to be an attractive skeleton.